GLOBAL MARKETS-Stocks rally after U.S. jobs report; dollar slips

 By Herbert Lash

-Friday as investors set aside any fear of economic softness in a

-weak U.S. jobs report, while bond yields and the dollar fell as
+weather, but bond yields and the dollar fell as the data showed

 Non-farm payrolls rose by 113,000, well below the consensus